 - Subject leads are responsible for the annual auditing, evaluation and refinement of the skills for their subject.
-The curriculum lead and SLT will ensure the Heathcote Primary Curriculum is meeting the needs of its leaners and the wider requirements of the CAT. - Teachers will use the long term planning formats to ensure that skills are strategic grouped over the course of the year. - Class teachers will plan a thematic sequence of learning based on identified skills.
+The curriculum lead and SLT will ensure the Heathcote Primary Curriculum is meeting the needs of its learners and the wider requirements of the CAT. - Teachers will use the long term planning formats to ensure that skills are strategic grouped over the course of the year. - Class teachers will plan a thematic sequence of learning based on identified skills.
 Please note that the sequence may vary in time dependent on the context and number of skills being taught. - Class teachers will use 'Cornerstones' software to assess individual pupils against their progress. - Class teachers will regularly update and evaluate the 'Cornerstones' assessment to ensure that they are strategically aware of the needs of the cohort.
-This will then be passed on to the next year group team at the end of the year, where the cycle will continue. - · Class teachers will lead curriculum meetings for parents in the autumn term - Parents' Evenings take place in the autumn and spring terms, with regular termly 'Drop-ins' to view books. - Year group assemblies take place in the spring and summer terms.
+This will then be passed on to the next year group team at the end of the year, where the cycle will continue. - Class teachers will lead curriculum meetings for parents in the autumn term - Parents' Evenings take place in the autumn and spring terms, with regular termly 'Drop-ins' to view books and take part in learning opportunities - Highly Differentiated Curriculum Pupils who find it difficult to access the curriculum due to individual needs have access to a personalised curriculum through consultation with class teacher, SENDCo and other relevant agencies.